mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 -  **Valid Connection:** A connection MUST NOT be checked out of the pool until it has successfully and fully completed a MongoDB Handshake and Authentication as specified in the `Handshake <https://github.com/mongodb/specifications/blob/master/source/mongodb-handshake/handshake.rst>`__, `OP_COMPRESSED <https://github.com/mongodb/specifications/blob/master/source/compression/OP_COMPRESSED.rst>`__, and `Authentication <https://github.com/mongodb/specifications/blob/master/source/auth/auth.rst>`__ specifications.
 -  **Perishable**: it is possible for a connection to become **Perished**.
 A connection is considered perished if any of the following are true:

-   -  **Stale:** The connection’s generation does not match the generation of the parent pool
+   -  **Stale:** The connection's generation does not match the generation of the parent pool
    -  **Idle:** The connection is currently available and readyToUse, and has been for longer than **maxIdleTimeMS**.
    -  **Errored:** The connection has experienced an error that indicates the connection is no longer recommended for use.
 Examples include, but are not limited to: